 Campgrounds and Holidays parks in Whitianga: The Harbourside Holiday Park is a popular choice.

-Before you reach Hahei, Cathedral cove and Hot Water Beach, take some time to admire Shakespeare Cliff and lookout, with a beautiful view out over Mercury’s Bay and Cook’s beach.
+Before you reach Hahei, Cathedral Cove and Hot Water Beach, take some time to admire Shakespeare Cliff and lookout.
+The lookout has a beautiful view out over Mercury’s Bay and Cook’s beach.

-A 3km walking track begins near Flaxmill Bay, or you can drive up towards the lookout and park your car at various points along the way.
-From the top car park its really only a 5 minute walk to Shakespeare Cliff lookout and some of the most incredible views in the Coromandel.
+A 3 km walking track begins near Flaxmill Bay.
+Alternatively you can drive up towards the lookout and park your car at various points along the way.
+From the top car park, it’s only a 5-minute walk to Shakespeare Cliff lookout and some of the most incredible views in the Coromandel.

 A beautiful series of white sand beaches stretching 3 km along, Cooks beach is a beautiful spot to spend the day relaxing.

-A slight detour off State Highway 25, is the town of Hahei, the gateway to Cathedral Cove and a must do when you road trip Coromandel.
+A slight detour off State Highway 25, is the town of Hahei.
+Hahei is the gateway to Cathedral Cove and a must-do when you road trip Coromandel.
 One of New Zealand’s most popular tourist destinations, Cathedral Cove is a spectacular sight, no matter when you arrive.

 Visited by thousands of travellers a year, Cathedral Cove is an enormous naturally formed rock archway, arching over a beautiful shady beach